XLWB

 This is what I have noticed about sprinters, if they are owned by one person/owner driver they tend to be well cared for, if they are owned by a largish company they tend to have lot's of drivers who don't give a hoot because they don't have to repair them, you can't expect vehicles to thousans of miles a week in all weather's, polish and wax them a couple of times per year then no problems, if your bone idol then they are going to rot.

 Enjoy this discussion?
-Check out these related topics: Work from Bristol Area - LWB Transit & XLWB Sprinter/Transit, Small, LWB & XLWB vans needed for west yorks area, XLWB Sprinter, Which LWB is best, What sort of van do you drive, Courier Directory -Services available?
-ALL OF EM, CX, Job available, Ian, Ready and Able.
+Check out these related topics: Small, LWB & XLWB vans needed for west yorks area, Work from Bristol Area - LWB Transit & XLWB Sprinter/Transit, XLWB Sprinter, What sort of van do you drive, Courier Directory -Services available?
+ALL OF EM, Which LWB is best, Wells Ltd, Dawn, Job available, CX.

 Reply To Topic